 [Clause 4 inserted by No. 8 of 2005 s.
 62.]

-5. Quorum where clause 3 applies
+5. Quorum where cl.
+3 applies

 Despite section 25, if a member is disqualified under clause 3 in relation to a matter, a quorum is present during the consideration of the matter if at least 7 members of the Senate are present who are entitled to vote on any motion that may be moved at the meeting in relation to the matter.